lavalibs/lavalink.js/README.md

 Players can be moved to a new node by calling the `Player#moveTo(node: Node)` method.
 Note that this will stop the player and *not* restart it; you must restart the player manually.

+## Caveats

+This library stores a minimum amount of state in memory that is required for it to be usable.
+This means that information such as node stats and player positions are not automatically tracked.
+In order to do so, you should listen to the event that provides the data and cache it yourself.
+See #15 for more information.

+Additionally, this library does not currently support external caches to avoid unnecessary drag on the event loop.
+If you have a legitimate use case for this, feel free to open a discussion.

 ## Reference

 See the [Lavalink reference](https://github.com/Frederikam/Lavalink/blob/master/IMPLEMENTATION.md) for details.